 On the other hand, you have AMD’s X399 for their Threadrippers, and X370 and X470 for their Ryzen chips.

-Both AMD and Intel are actively releasing new sockets, and aside from what we mentioned above.
-There are lower end models of these sockets as well, so you have plenty of options when it comes to buying a gaming CPU.
+Both AMD and Intel are actively releasing new sockets, and aside from what we mentioned above, there are lower end models of these sockets as well.
+So you have plenty of options when it comes to buying a gaming CPU.

-Last but not the least, I would advise you to shed some light on the gaming benchmarks of whatever CPU you are considering to buy.
+Last but not least, I would advise you to shed some light on the gaming benchmarks of whatever CPU you are considering to buy.
 Since gaming is the main concern of your purchase anyway, it is just better to put that into consideration first than anything else.

 This list caters to everyone who is in the market looking for a good gaming processor.
-When making this roundup, and testing all the CPUs, the main aim was to focus this list around the ideology that there is something for everyone.
+When making this roundup, and testing all the CPUs, the main aim was to focus this list on the ideology that there is something for everyone.

 That is why in this list, you will see something as expensive and powerful as a Threadripper, and at the same time, you will find some lower end options as well.
 For those who prefer Intel, there is nothing to worry as we did cover some amazing offerings from Intel as well.